5 MIN READ

 So make sure you’re taking retailers up on those well-advertised offers!
 If you know you’ll probably forget, skip these deals in favor of regular, discounted prices.

-Be vigilant this season, and make sure your Black Friday haul is worth your while.
+Be vigilant this season, and make sure your Black Friday deals are worth your while.
 Anything less is a waste of time and money.

 Jamie Cattanach is a writer whose work has been featured at The Write Life, Word Riot, Nashville Review and elsewhere.
 Find @JamieCattanach on Twitter to wave hello.

 The Penny Hoarder Promise: We provide accurate, reliable information.
 Here’s why you can trust us and how we make money.